- Changes relating to capital structure or status as a PLC

 - Authorisation for directors’ conflicts or possible conflicts of interest

-- Remuneration of auditors and recommendations for appointment or removal of auditors
+- Recommendations for appointment or removal of auditors

 - Approval of all circulars, prospectuses and significant press releases

 - Principal regulatory filings and filings in other jurisdictions as required

 - Approval of allotment of shares

 - Rules and procedures for dealing in Barclays securities

 - Terms of reference and membership of Board committees

 - Approval of Board and Board committees performance evaluation process

 - Determination of independence of non-executive directors

 - Approval of division of responsibilities between the Chairman and Chief Executive